adrien-matta/nptool/_manual/adding-detectors_part2.md

 The methods does not need any change.

 #### InitializeRootInputPhysics
-This method is similar to the first one but for the case where the input tree hold already treated data, i.e. npanalysis has been run with the `--IP` flag.
+This method is similar to the first one but for the case where the input tree hold already treated data, i.e. npanalysis has been run with the `-IP` flag.
 In that case the BuildPhysical method is not called.

 The methods does not need any change.